duxsco/gentoo-installation/docs/index.md

-# Gentoo Linux installation
+## Disclaimer

-> ⚠ This installation guide was primarily written for my personal use to avoid reinventing the wheel over and over. **Thus, don't blindly copy&paste the commands!
+⚠ This installation guide was primarily written for my personal use to avoid reinventing the wheel over and over. **Thus, don't blindly copy&paste the commands!
 Understand what you are going to do and adjust commands if required!** I point this out, even though it should go without saying... ⚠

-> ⚠ The installation guide builds heavily on `Secure Boot` and requires TPM 2.0 for `Measured Boot`.
+⚠ The installation guide builds heavily on `Secure Boot` and requires TPM 2.0 for `Measured Boot`.
 Make sure that the system is in `Setup Mode` in order to be able to add your custom `Secure Boot` keys.
 You can, however, boot without `Setup Mode` and import the `Secure Boot` keys later on ([link](#installation-of-secure-boot-files-via-uefi-firmware-settings)). ⚠

+## Technologies

 The following installation guide results in a system that is/uses: